70 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is it safe to use Tai Chi and wearable fitness trackers for heart attack recovery?
+What prior data suggests that tai chi and wearable fitness trackers are safe for heart attack recovery?

 This trial is for adults over 18 who've had an acute coronary syndrome (like a heart attack) and live a sedentary lifestyle, exercising less than 150 minutes per week.
 They need internet access, an email account they check weekly, and their doctor's okay to do low-to-moderate intensity exercise like tai chi.